waltligon/orangefs/doc/design/bmi-design.md

 of an operation back to the higher level operation or state that the user was trying to carry out.

-BMI includes the concept of "user pointers" to help with this problem.
+BMI includes the concept of “user pointers” to help with this problem.
 A user pointer is a void\* passed in to message post functions, which is returned to the user when the message completes.
 The caller may use these pointer fields for any purpose.
 Typically it will be useful as a mechanism to map back to a higher level state without having to search through a queue of operations that are currently in flight.
-If used properly, user pointers eliminate the need for the caller to keep track of operation id's for any reason other than for calling test() functions.
+If used properly, user pointers eliminate the need for the caller to keep track of operation id’s for any reason other than for calling test() functions.

 ### List I/O